Our Year in Review

 - For our Portal 2021 exhibition, we will be ring-fencing Six of the 15 places for artists of colour, graduating from a UK university.
 Six places will also be ring-fenced for Welsh or Wales-based artists graduating from a UK University, these are not mutually exclusive.
 Information about this programme will be released in April 2021.

-- We will begin announcements to recruit for our Youth Board in January 2021 with the aim of broadening our racial diversity and age diversity in our governance and on the board of trustees.
+- We will begin announcements to recruit for our Youth Advisory Panel in January 2021 with the aim of broadening our racial diversity and age diversity in our governance and on the board of trustees.

 - We will be releasing a Curatorial Policy in January 2021 that will provide explicit transparency on how, when and why we work with artists, makers, educators and stockists.